oracle-samples/oracle-timesten-samples/languages/python/README.md

 ### Passwords for the modern samples

-The five modern samples accept `-p` for a quick local run.
+The six modern samples accept `-p` for a quick local run.
 To avoid placing a password in the command line or shell history, set `TT_PASSWORD` and omit `-p` instead: